Jwoo5/fairseq-signals/fairseq_signals/data/ecg/preprocess/README.md

 ```
 $N is the number of workers for multi-processing.

 It will output .mat files to `/path/to/output` directory after encoding labels (age, diagnosis, patient id), and repeatedly cropping 5 seconds for each ECG record.
+Note that this script does not process `ptb` and `st_petersburg_incart` by default since these two contain too long ECG records or have different sampling rates with others.

 # PTB-XL
 You can download PTB-XL dataset from [here](https://physionet.org/content/ptb-xl/1.0.3/) or directly using your terminal: